mosip/documentation/docs/Biometric-SDK-API-Specification.md

 # Extractor

 ## Signature
-`Response<BiometricRecord> extractTemplate(BiometricRecord sample, Map<String, String> flags)`
+`Response<BiometricRecord> extractTemplate(BiometricRecord sample, List<BiometricType> modalitiesToExtract, Map<String, String> flags)`

 **Input Parameters**
 * sample - Biometric Record of a person containing a list of biometric segments in the BIR format.
-The segments could correspond to multiple modalities and could be FIR, IIR, or Face Image Record.
+The segments could correspond to multiple modalities and could be Finger, Iris, or Face Image Record.
+* modalitiesToExtract - List of biometric types to perform the extract on.
+If this is null or empty, all biometric types that the SDK supports should be extracted.
+If present, the modalities specified alone should be extracted and the others present in the sample can be ignored.
 * flags - An optional list of control flags as name value pairs that can be used to configure the behavior of the library.

 **Output Parameters**